 Trekking is a sport that has become more and more popular among travelers in the past few years.
-This is especially true in some of Latin American countries where the industry has developed amazing leaps.
+This is especially true in some Latin American countries, where the industry has developed amazing leaps.
 There are options for everyone, the most popular ones are around the Andes.

 Whether you’re hiking to the top of Long Peaks Mountain while visiting Colorado vacation rentals, climbing Mount Everest in the Himalayans, or walking along the short Inca Trail on Machu Picchu in the Andes, there are some general safety rules to be aware of when trekking through the mountains.